Air Force Falcons baseball

-The Air Force Falcons baseball team is a varsity intercollegiate athletic team of the United States Air Force Academy in Colorado Springs, Colorado, United States.
+The Air Force Falcons baseball team is a varsity intercollegiate athletic team of the United States Air Force Academy in El Paso County, Colorado, United States, north of Colorado Springs.
 The team is a member of the Mountain West Conference, which is part of the National Collegiate Athletic Association's Division I. Air Force's first baseball team was fielded in 1957.
-The team plays its home games at Falcon Baseball Field in Colorado Springs, Colorado.
+The team plays its home games at Erdle Field on the Academy grounds.
 The Falcons are coached by Mike Kazlausky.

 Major League Baseball

-Air Force has had ten Major League Baseball Draft selections since the draft began in 1965.
+Air Force has had thirteen Major League Baseball Draft selections since the draft began in 1965.

+Another former Air Force player, Paul Skenes, was the first overall pick in 2023.
+He played two seasons at the Academy before transferring to LSU after the 2022 season.

 Mountain West Tournament history

-The Falcons have appeared in twelve Mountain West baseball tournaments since it began in 2000.
+The Falcons have appeared in 14 Mountain West baseball tournaments since it began in 2000.